anders94/bitcoin-supply.com/README.md

 cd bitcoin-supply.com/
 ```

-Optionally, clone the large SQL files used in backfill:
+Optionally, pull the large SQL files used in backfill: (these are stored in LFS because they are hundreds of megabytes)

 ```
-git lfs fetch --all
+git lfs pull
 ```

 Install modules: